How do you start a photography business?

 With picdrop, effortlessly drag & drop photos and videos into secure galleries.
 Share with clients through a simple link, and even add password protection for double security.
 Simplify your delivery process today.

-Your business name is more than just a label; it's your identity, a beacon attracting clients and encapsulating your brand essence.
-Selecting the right one requires careful consideration, as it should be memorable, reflect your niche, and resonate with your ideal clients.
+Your business name is more than just a label; it’s your identity—a beacon attracting clients and encapsulating your brand essence.
+When naming a photography business, careful consideration is key.
+Your name should be memorable, reflect your niche, and resonate with your ideal clients.

 Start by introspecting on your niche and brand identity.
 What kind of photography do you excel at?
 What emotions do you want to evoke?
 Are you playful and artistic, or sleek and professional?
 Brainstorm keywords related to your niche and personality, creating a pool of potential names.